 September is always a time to welcome new scholars to our program, school, and community, as well as to catch up with old friends and colleagues after the summer term.
-Please join me in greeting this year’s new cohort of graduate students over Zoom and in person.
+Please join me in greeting this year’s new cohort of graduate students.
 We look forward to working alongside each one of you!